 Writing activities vary but always provide a template format, such as those provided in this lesson, for students who need differentiated support.
 Writing is a process that involves not just the typical handwriting process but also the planning and communication that is involved.
-Using a template format allows students who do not have the ability to “write” express an idea that is incorporated into a story, a paragraph, a poem or other documents, which can be conveyed to share information.
+Using a template format allows students who do not have the ability to “write” a chance to express an idea that is incorporated into a story, a paragraph, a poem, or other documents, which can be conveyed to share information.
 Students may use symbols as well as print words to complete these documents.
 Consider ways that writing activities can be read, shared and extended beyond a “one-time” activity.

 Literary Experience: Lesson 13